-Day 8: Tuesday 20 May, Royal Tunbridge Wells - Great Dixter - Sissinghurst - London
+Day 7: Tuesday 19 May, Royal Tunbridge Wells - Great Dixter - Sissinghurst - London

-- Great Dixter House & Gardens: guided visit with assistant Head Gardener Coralie Thomas - Sissinghurst Castle Gardens
+- Great Dixter House & Gardens - Sissinghurst Castle Gardens

 Today is a day of superb gardens.
 The Lloyd family developed Great Dixter early in the 20th century from an original design by Sir Edwin Lutyens.
 Today it is more famous for the plantings established by Christopher Lloyd documented in his many classic gardening books.
-The residence comprises a mid 15th-century hall house, typical of the Weald of Kent, to the south side of which a second, early 16th-century yeoman's house was grafted.
+The residence comprises a mid 15thcentury hall house, typical of the Weald of Kent, to the south side of which a second, early 16th-century yeoman's house was grafted.
 Lutyens enjoyed using local materials and retained farm buildings like oast houses, cowsheds, barns and outbuildings.
 Around these he designed his garden, featuring a sunken garden, topiary and yew hedges.
 Christopher Lloyd managed Great Dixter from the 1950s and was noted for his innovative approach and introduction of concepts like the mixed border and meadow garden, and his replacement of the rose garden with schemes using less fashionable plants like cannas and dahlias.
 We will investigate his full range of planting schemes.
 Although Lloyd is no longer present in the garden his gardener Fergus has achieved what some consider even better results in recent years.